 This, like any product (including knowledge), can be exploited out of selfish desires and lead to heavy exploitation.
 Of course, it also doesn´t mean that globalization must apply to every sector of an economy, some inward investment is always healthy and it also certainly does advocate the loss of national identity.

 The problem, like many others, lies in the hands of politicians who are controlled and dictated to by a handful of large corporations – with the one and only self-interest of profit, power, and control.
 So, according to the aforementioned, giving up or sharing one´s technological, innovative or manufacturing secrets to other countries would supposedly expose vulnerabilities.
-The real problem then is simply a lack of trust – leading to the notion of: “I will not let you know how I do it because you will use it against me – in trade or war”.
+The real problem then is simply a lack of trust – leading to the notion : “I will not let you know how I do it because you may use it against me – in trade or war”.

 Other than the human element, that is, next to the policy-making and the creation of supposedly organized trading blocs and free trade areas such as NAFTA, EU, ECOWAS, SADC and so on, the rate of globalization has sped up due to boundless advances in information technology as accurately predicted by Neoclassical Growth Theory.